Sharkbyteprojects/reload.js/Readme.md

 - 2.Folder of Files (ONCHANGE, RELOAD)

 ## Return
-It return an NORMAL http-muódule http server use it with '.listen(80, ()=>{console.log("HEY, ONLINE")})'
+It return an NORMAL http-module http server use it with '.listen(80, ()=>{console.log("HEY, ONLINE")})'

 ## Examples